michellelanecode/michellelanecode/README.md

 #### :mortar_board: [Learning How to Learn Webpage](https://hopeful-heisenberg-d61c41.netlify.app) ####

-This is the first projected for the Practicum by Yandex Web Developer Bootcamp.
+This is the first project for the Practicum by Yandex Web Developer Bootcamp.
 Created with: HTML | CSS